Updated April 2022

 And you can carry your palm crosses in a procession around your living room, or around your house.

 In the Orthodox Church, the time between Palm Sunday and Pascha is full of services, all of them deep and rich in meaning.
-You can read a wonderful liturgical explanation of all these services in this essay by Fr.
+If you can’t attend the services, you can read a wonderful liturgical explanation of all these services by Fr.
 Alexander Schmemann of blessed memory.

-And you can get the readings for all the Holy Week services from Mary Laura at her blog, Many Mercies.
+You can also get the Scripture readings for all the Holy Week services from Mary Laura at her blog, Many Mercies.

-Remember, you can’t really re-create the service at home.
-And you can’t replace them.
-But you can create something unique and meaningful, to find comfort and joy during this strange season.
+Even though you can’t re-create the Holy Week services at home, you can create something unique and meaningful, to find comfort and joy during this strange season.

 During the first days of Holy Week, in the Orthodox Church, we celebrate Bridegroom Matins every evening.
 (Matins is usually a morning service.
 But that’s one of the liturgical characteristics of Holy Week – things get a bit weird.
 The days are turned upside down.
 We celebrate Vespers in the morning and Matins at night.)

 I adore the Bridegroom services.
 The first one is held on the evening of Palm Sunday.
 In this service, the Bridegroom icon is brought into the Church.
 It shows our Lord, the Bridegroom of the Church, in his humility, crowned with thorns, his hands tied, holding a reed for a scepter.
 If you have an icon of the Bridegroom, you could set it in your prayer corner on the evening of Palm Sunday.
-If you don’t have the icon, you could, perhaps, clip a bit off a blackberry bush or a rose bush, and set that there.
+If you don’t have the icon, you could, perhaps, clip a bit off a blackberry bush or a rose bush, and place that in your prayer corner.

 On Monday night, we remember Joseph, son of Jacob.
 He forgave his brothers who came to him in Egypt, just as Christ forgives us.
 The Gospel for the service is the fig tree that Christ cursed because it bore no fruit.
 You could read these Bible stories with your children, and maybe share a plate of fig newtons.